 Gold Delta SkyMiles® Business Credit Card from American Express vs. Capital One® Spark® Miles for Business

-The Capital One® Spark® Miles for Business credit card offers a significant amount of flexibility for business travelers who are committed to a particular airline for their travels.
-In addition, the Capital One® Spark® Miles for Business credit card's annual fee is only $59, which is waived for the first year, making it less expensive to carry.
+The Capital One® Spark® Miles for Business credit card offers a significant amount of flexibility for business travelers who aren't committed to a particular airline for their travels.
+The Capital One® Spark® Miles for Business credit card's annual fee is $0 intro for first year; $95 after that.
+The welcome offer is generous: For a limited time, earn up to 200,000 bonus miles.
+Earn 50,000 miles after spending $5,000 in the first three months and earn 150,000 miles after spending $50,000 in the first six months.
+You can also receive up to a $100 credit for one Global Entry or TSA Pre✓® application fee.

-With the Capital One® Spark® Miles for Business credit card, you'll earn a flat two miles for every dollar you spend, so there's a good opportunity to rack up some miles toward upcoming trips.
+With the Capital One® Spark® Miles for Business credit card, you'll earn a flat two miles for every $1 you spend and five miles per $1 spent on hotel and car rental bookings through the Capital One portal, so there's a good opportunity to rack up some miles toward upcoming trips.
 Furthermore, you aren't tied to a particular airline with the Capital One® Spark® Miles for Business; in fact, there are no blackout dates or restrictions on when and how you can redeem your miles.

-Still, because this is a general travel rewards card, you do miss out on a few airline-specific perks that you get with the Gold Delta SkyMiles® Business Credit Card from American Express card, such as a free checked bag and discounts on in-flight purchases.
+Still, because this is a general travel rewards card, you do miss out on a few airline-specific perks that you get with the Gold Delta SkyMiles® Business Credit Card from American Express, such as a free checked bag on flights.